Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Unaccompanied asylum seeking children

 Unaccompanied asylum seeking children do not receive cash support from the Home Office and are the responsibility of the local authority.
-They are treated as looked after children and are eligible for a bursary for vulnerable groups (‘in care’ group).
+They are treated as looked after children and are eligible for a bursary for vulnerable groups (‘in care’ group), where they have a financial need.

 When these young people reach legal adulthood at age 18, institutions must consider their immigration status.
 If the asylum claim is decided in their favour, the local authority must provide them with the same support and services as they do care leavers.
 As such, they continue to be eligible for a bursary as a student from a vulnerable group until they reach the upper age limit.